DemuteStudio/Ambiance-Creator/README.md

 ---

 All right, that’s the whole loop!
 Now let’s populate our database, play around with the parameters to create reusable containers and modular ambiances!
+Once you're done, you can save the whole structure as one single preset "Winter Forest" that can be recalled at any time.
+You can also save the groups to reuse them in other contexts, or just use the containers to manually build another type of ambiance.
+The possibilities are endless.

 ![image](https://github.com/user-attachments/assets/b602d03f-6ef0-4397-b9ef-13664d746d73)